wesbroadway/wb-st-challenge/README.md

 ## Installation:

-Prerequisites: Python 3.9, 3.10, and/or Python 3.11.
-Ideally you've got `tox` installed and all three of those versions available.
+**Docker**

+This project can be run via `docker compose`:

+    $ docker compose up --build

+**Local python**

+Ideally you've got Python 3.9, 3.10, and/or Python 3.11 available, and possibly `tox`.
+If not, you should still be able to run this using which version of Python you've got.

     git clone https://github.com/wesbroadway/wb-st-challenge.git
     cd wb-st-challenge

-## Usage instructions:

-To use whichever old version of Python you've got (which should be fine!), you can run it like this:

 **Bash:**